Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model

 Hadronic molecules are bound states among two or more hadrons.
 Their existence is contingent on the hadron-hadron potential.
 In this regard the one-boson-exchange (OBE) model {provides} a physically compelling and intuitive picture of hadron interactions~\cite{Machleidt:1987hj,Machleidt:1989tm}, which can help us to predict prospective molecular states.
-According to this model, the potential between two hadrons is a consequence of the exchange of a series of light mesons, of which the most prominent ones are the pion, $\sigma$, $\rho$ and $\omega$ mesons.
+According to this model, the potential between two hadrons is a consequence of the exchange of a series of light mesons, of which the most prominent ones are the $\pi$, $\sigma$, $\rho$ and $\omega$ mesons.
 The OBE model was originally developed to describe the nucleon-nucleon potential, providing the first quantitative successful {description} of nuclear scattering observables and the deuteron~\cite{Machleidt:1987hj,Machleidt:1989tm}.
 Besides, it also provided the original theoretical motivation for the existence of hadronic molecules~\cite{Voloshin:1976ap}, with subsequent explorations often relying {on} this model to make predictions or to explain already known states~\cite{Liu:2008tn,Sun:2011uh,Chen:2015loa,Wang:2019nwt}.

 The OBE model is endowed with a certain degree of ambiguity though.
 The most important limitation of the OBE model is that it requires the introduction of form factors and cutoffs to mimic the finite size of the hadrons involved.
-The cutoff cannot be determined {\it a priori} and it is in principle arbitrary.
-Even if the cutoff is required to be of natural-size-- we expect it to lie within the $1-2\,{\rm GeV}$ range --- this still leaves room for wildly different predictions.
+The cutoff cannot be determined {\it a priori} and is in principle \mpv{dependent on external information (e.g. experimental measurements).} Even if the cutoff is required to be of natural-size-- we expect it to lie within the $1-2\,{\rm GeV}$ range --- this still leaves room for wildly different predictions.